(Strange) gamma evaluations

 In a general context of strange evaluations, Gessel \cite{Ge95} highlighted the importance of WZ-pairs already three decades ago.
 This line has received a second birth in the recent work of Au \cite{Au24}, where he introduces a notion of WZ seed, with rules of generating infinitely many WZ pairs from a single one, and algorithmic strategies for realising a targetted identity in terms of a WZ seed.
 The techniques from \cite{Au24} lead to proofs of numerous gamma evaluations which were open for years, in particular, of several Ramanujan-type formulas for (negative powers of) $\pi$; these proofs in fact give multi-parameter extensions of such formulas for suitable choices of the differential parameter $z=z_0$, just like in Ebisu--Zeilberger evaluations but now for more general $_pF_{p-1}$ hypergeometric functions.
-There is a limited supply for the choice of \emph{rational} $z_0$: \footnote{A heuristic explanation of what algebraic $z_0$ can show up does not exist at all.} Gessel remarks in \cite[Sect.~9]{Ge95} about the 2-3-5 rule: one usually expects $z_0$ be admissible if both $z_0$ and $1-z_0$ involve the three smallest primes only in their factorisation (there are a few artificially designed exceptions though).
+There is a limited supply for the choice of \emph{rational} $z_0$: \footnote{A mystery behind the choice of algebraic $z_0$ in the $_2F_1$ hypergeometric case is addressed in \cite[Remark 4.3]{BF22}: such $z_0$ makes $x^l(1-x)^{m-l}(1-z_0x)^{-k}$ a \emph{Belyi map} in~$x$.
+It remains open how this extends to the general hypergeometric situation.} Gessel remarks in \cite[Sect.~9]{Ge95} about the 2-3-5 rule: one usually expects $z_0$ be admissible if both $z_0$ and $1-z_0$ involve the three smallest primes only in their factorisation (there are a few artificially designed exceptions though).
 This is echoed in \cite{Au24} with a notice that even the prime $5$ does not originate from the WZ seeds coming from the classical hypergeometric summations.
 Examples obtained in \cite{Ek04} or by the methods from \cite{Eb17,Ek04,Ze05} include gamma evaluations for

 and

 Though they are weak as only depend on just one additional parameter~$t$, they can be extended to two-parameter (inhomogeneous!) gamma evaluations following a remark in Section~\ref{sec2}: each of the sums